 Farmers and growers have been using glyphosate-based herbicides safely and effectively to control weeds for more than 40 years.
 These products continue to play a critical role in helping farmers manage weeds and sustainably deliver crops to markets around the world.

-In 2015, after the International Agency for Research on Cancer (IARC) classified glyphosate as a “probable carcinogen,” trial attorneys in the U.S. began running advertisements to recruit plaintiffs for lawsuits against Monsanto, the manufacturer of many glyphosate-based herbicides (i.e., Roundup®-branded herbicides).
-These lawsuits rely heavily on IARC’s classification, which runs counter to an extensive body of science supporting glyphosate’s safe use and has many significant limitations and flaws.
+The litigation over glyphosate primarily stems from one place: an opinion by a group called IARC.
+IARC is not a regulatory authority and did not conduct any original scientific studies.
+Yet in 2015, after IARC classified glyphosate as a “probable carcinogen,” trial attorneys in the U.S. began running advertisements to recruit plaintiffs for lawsuits against Monsanto, the manufacturer of many glyphosate-based herbicides (i.e., Roundup®-branded herbicides).
+These lawsuits rely heavily on IARC’s classification, which has many significant limitations and flaws and runs counter to an extensive body of science supporting glyphosate’s safe use.
+More than four years after reaching its opinion, leading pesticide regulators around the world continue to conclude that glyphosate is not carcinogenic and that glyphosate-based herbicides are safe when used as directed.

-A number of trials are currently scheduled for 2019 in several venues, including the federal MDL in the District Court for the Northern District of California, state court in California, and state courts in both St. Louis City and St. Louis County, Missouri.
-The next trial is currently scheduled to take place in state court in St. Louis County on August 19, 2019.
+The next trial is currently scheduled to take place in the City of St. Louis on Oct.
+15, 2019.
 Please note that trial schedules are subject to change based on the schedules of the courts and parties.

 - Winston (St. Louis City, Missouri): October 15, 2019